mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Protecting Data

 You back up data by taking snapshots. it's incremental backups, only most recent changed blocks are saved.
+There is no delay in processing when commencing a snapshot.

 You recover data by detach the volume from the failed instance and attach the backed up one.

+You can create a volume from a snapshot.
+The volume is created immediately but the data is loaded lazily.
+This means that the volume can be accessed upon creation, and if the data being requested has not yet been restored, it will be restored upon first request.

-You can create avolume fro ma snapshot.
-Best practice is to initialize a volume created fro ma snapshot by accessing all the blocks in the volume.
+Best practice is to initialize a volume created from a snapshot by accessing all the blocks in the volume.

 ## Amazon Virtual Private Cloud, Amazon VPC